arkadeepnc/Visual-6-DoF-pose-tracker/README.md

 # Branch Convention
 Please do not commit to master.
 The master should have fully working codes at all times.
 Currently there is a dev branch.
 If you are adding new features, please commit them to the dev branch and raise pull requests to master.
 Also, before placing a pull request, please make sure your code is "merge-able" GitHub will let you know if there are issues.
+You can start with $ git clone https://github.com/arkadeepnc/Visual-6-DoF-pose-tracker.git
 # REQUIREMENTS
 UBUNTU 16.04 LTS [ not sure if it works with virtual Linux machine in Windows ] ROS KINETIC